 “I just love it here,” said Dr. Ndubuka.
 “It is exciting to live and work in the North, there’s lots to do for both adults and kids; you have walking trails, biking trails, in-door sports facilities; my children play soccer and do ice skating; and I coach soccer as well.
 You can be anywhere in this city in about 10 minutes and the culture here is one we embrace.”

-As mentioned, Dr. Ndubuka is the Medical Health Officer for NITHA.
-The NITHA is a one-of-a-kind, First Nations managed organization that delivers health programming to 33 northern on-reserve communities in six health regions across the province’s north.
+His employer, NITHA, is a one-of-a-kind, First Nations managed organization that delivers health programming to 33 northern on-reserve communities in six health regions across the province’s north.
 It is a region that is vast, sparsely populated and at times difficult to access.
 “A large proportion of the population served by NITHA is First Nation.
 My work in this area includes communicable disease surveillance such as monitoring HIV, Tuberculosis, STI (Sexually Transmitted Infections) rates and mumps.
 These are all public health concerns that need to be monitored and controlled.
 They happen to be ones that I am very interested in learning more about so that is why I really love what I’m doing right now.”

 According to Dr. Ndubuka another important aspect of delivering public health services is advocacy and education.
 “When you are trying to make an impact in a specific community on some public health issues, advocacy for better programming and disease awareness are key components of this job.
-It is this part of the job that I enjoy, although it is challenging because there are variety of health issues to advocate for and educate people about and you’re doing all of these within a unique and dispersed population in Saskatchewan’s North.”
+It is this part of the job that I enjoy, although it is challenging because there are variety of health issues to advocate for and educate people about and you’re doing all of these within a unique and dispersed population in Saskatchewan’s north.”

 Dr. Ndubuka, his wife and four children are working, going to school and giving back to a community and province they now call home.
 NITHA, Prince Albert and Saskatchewan are happy to have them and glad they chose to live, work and play in a province where more physicians, health care workers and their families are welcome.